jerryhgladinet/docs/install/source/chapter07.rst

 .. image:: _static/image_s7_1_4_v2.png

-You will also modify the node property for the node.
+You can also modify the node property for the node.

-The External URL will need to match the node's DNS name and the HTTP or HTTPS protocol.

 .. image:: _static/image_s7_1_5_v2.png